tugcekonuklar/msc-computer-science-notes/research-methods/Week-3.md

 ## Quantitative Research statistics

+# Descriptive and Inferential Analysis (Continue Week 4)

 * There are two forms of quantitative data analysis
-* **descriptive statistics** - used to reveal patterns in the data, count frequency of occurrence in the data and show the distribution of variables within the data
+* **Descriptive statistics** - used to reveal patterns in the data, count frequency of occurrence in the data and show the distribution of variables within the data
     * Descriptive statistics are used to organise and describe data numerically, often through showing measures of central tendency (e.g. mean, median, mode) or data spread (e.g. standard deviation, range).
+    * These help you to visualise or understand what data is telling you.
+    * Frequency distribution: The frequency distribution of a variable is a summary of the frequency of individual values or ranges for that variable.
+    * Central tendency: This is the estimate of the centre of the distribution of values.
+There are three main estimates of central tendency: mean, median and mode
+    * Dispersion: Is the spread around the central tendency and two common measures are range and standard deviation.

-* **inferential statistics** - a more complex set of statistical tests used to analyse associations between variables, such as significance, correlation, probability and regression analysis.
+* **Inferential statistics** - a more complex set of statistical tests used to analyse associations between variables, such as significance, correlation, probability and regression analysis.
 Each statistical test has a specific function and the selection of which one to use will depend on the hypotheses being investigated and the type of data that has been collected.